-During the summer after your sophomore year, you will participate in a 14-day field training experience.
+During the summer after your sophomore year, you will participate in a 17-day field training experience.
 It is required for all cadets who wish to continue into the Professional Officer Course.
-This rigorous program involves physical conditioning, weapons training, and survival training.
+This rigorous program involves physical conditioning, weapons training, drill and ceremonies, Air Force careers exposure, and survival training.
 Field training offers you the opportunity to develop your skills as both a leader and team member.

 Professional Officer Course (POC)